huskyroboticsteam/Simulator/README.md

 - upperArm

 ## Additional Hardware Devices
-The simulator is also able to simulate the following hardware devices.
+The simulator is also able to simulate the following hardware devices:
 - GPS sensor
 - IMU
 - Lidar sensor